thibaultcha/Counter/README.md

 nohup node server.js > output.log &
 ```

-* By taping the `/supersecretfunction` request, you will reset the counter to 0.
+* By hitting the `/supersecretfunction` endpoint, you will reset the counter to 0.

 ## License
 Copyright (C) 2013 by Thibault Charbonnier.